 We thank the numerous technicians and postdocs for helping with data collection in the field sites.
-Special thanks go to the technician in Lincoln, John Sanley, who helped weight and handle the samples.
-We also thank the Ivan Baxter lab, particularly Dr. Baxter, at the Danforth Center for our ionomic assay and the advice provided.
+Special thanks go to the technician in Lincoln, John Sanley, who helped weigh and handle the samples.
+We also thank the Ivan Baxter lab, particularly Dr. Baxter, at the Danforth Center for the ionomic assay we used, and the advice he provided.
 This research was supported and funded by the National Science Foundation Plant Genome Research Program (IOS-1444533) and by the US Department of Energy, Office of Science, Office of Biological and Environmental Research Award DESC0014156 to T.E.J and F.B.F.
 This material is based upon work supported in part by the Great Lakes Bioenergy Research Center, U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research under Award Numbers DE-SC0018409 and DE-FC02-07ER64494.
 Support for this research was provided by the National Science Foundation Long-term Ecological Research Program (DEB 1832042) at the Kellogg Biological Station and by Michigan State University AgBioResearch.
 We thank the Joint Genome Institute and collaborators for prepublication access to the Panicum virgatum v5 AP13 genome reference.

 Author contributions